Ngai-Lam-Chou/2420-Assignment-1/README.md

 ```shell
 doctl auth switch --context <Name>
 ```
+* `doctl auth switch` let you switch authentication using the name you entered in step 1.
+``

-4. Use the command below to see validate your account.
+4. Use the command below to retrieves details from  your account.
 ```bash
 doctl account get
 ```